 Overview

-Every year, container ships and auto carriers make thousands of transits in the shipping lanes in the Santa Barbara Channel region and along the California coast.
+Every year, ocean-going vessels make thousands of transits in the shipping lanes in the Santa Barbara Channel region and along the California coast.
 These vessels are a significant source of air pollution and ship strikes on endangered blue, humpback, and fin whales.
-The Vessel Speed Reduction incentive program is a voluntary program where the District and its partners ask the vessel operators to slow down to a speed of 10 knots or less, which reduces air pollution, fatal strikes on endangered whales, and ocean noise.
+The Vessel Speed Reduction program is a voluntary program where the District and its partners ask the vessel operators to slow down to a speed of 10 knots or less, which decreases engine load and fuel consumption, effectively reducing emissions of nitrogen oxides, diesel particulate matter, sulfur compounds, and greenhouse gases.
+Slowing down also reduces the risk of fatal ship strikes to endangered whales and the volume of underwater noise.

 Success of the VSR Program Throughout the Years